box/box-typescript-sdk-gen/docs/taskAssignments.md

 ### Arguments

 - taskId `string`
   - The ID of the task.
-  - Used as `task_id` in path `path` of the API call
+Example: "12345"
 - headers `GetTaskAssignmentsHeadersArg`
-  - Used as headers for the API call
+  - Headers of getTaskAssignments method

 ### Returns